rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 #### Directories

-* The directory path structure will be `/var/www/sub-domains/[ext.domainname]/html` and the `html` directory in this path will be the change root jail for the SFTP user.
+* The directory path structure will be `/var/www/sub-domains/[ext.domainname]/html` and the `html` directory in this path will be the chroot jail for the SFTP user.

 Creating the configuration directories: